eudi-implementation/eudi-srv-web-issuing-eudiw-py-modified/SETUP.md

 ## 5. Connect to DC4EU datastore

-We assume the dc4eu docker containers (version 0.5.22) are running on the same host and the apigw is exposed on port 9080.
+We assume the DC4EU docker containers (version 0.5.22) are running on the same host and the apigw is exposed on port 9080.
+You can find the repository with these changes [here](https://github.com/eudi-implementation/vc-minmod).

 ### 1. Add Collect ID to Credential Offer